Mat Salleh Rebellion: Sandakan incident (1895)

 Following this, a complaint against Mat Salleh and his party was forwarded to the governor and other colonial officials by Cook.
-In response, on 29 August 1895, representatives from the Company arrived at Mat Salleh's home in Jambongan to arrest him and four of his followers on the grounds of disturbing the peace at Sandakan and involvement with the murders of the two Ibans in 1894.
+In response, on 29 August 1895, representatives from the company arrived at Mat Salleh's home in Jambongan to arrest him and four of his followers on the grounds of disturbing the peace at Sandakan and involvement with the murders of the two Ibans in 1894.
 Mat Salleh refused to comply and escaped.
 This led to his house and village being attacked, burned and looted.
-The company then announced him as a wanted man.
-A Straits $500 reward was offered for his capture.
+The company then declared him a wanted man.
+A reward of 500 Straits dollar was offered for his capture.